 I run a small studio on purpose.
 I don’t want to lose the personal contact between people.
 Everyone here can say what they feel.
 It is important to be informal and enjoy daily life.
 In the future I’d like to do more film work.
 Type and film is a relatively new area to explore.
-And mostly the projects are self motivated.
+And mostly the projects are self-motivated.
 I like writing rather than interpreting other people’s words.
 Exhibitions and graphics for museums are also an area I’d like to be involved in.
 I’m interested in doing more work in Britain.
-I’ve done lots of projects abroad, but here they’re a bit reluctant.
-I’m not sure why.
+I’ve done lots of projects abroad, but here they’re a bit reluctant — I’m not sure why.
 Some British institutions are scared of individual design.
 The Virus font foundry was set up so that we could make typefaces.
 It is good for publicity but we don’t worry about the commercial side of things.
 It has cultural value.
 It is a bonus if people buy the fonts.
 And sometimes it is surprising to see how they’re used.
 It is nice to see the effect of visual language on society.

-What was the significance of your exhibition, at the Design Museum Friendly Fire?
+What was the significance of your exhibition at the Design Museum, Friendly Fire?

 Hopefully it motivated other designers and students to do non-commercial work and to show they can survive not sacrificing their principles.
-I want to convey that graphic design has something to say and is culturally valid form of expression.
+I want to convey that graphic design has something to say and is culturally a valid form of expression.

 Graphic Design for the 21st Century,' Charlotte and Peter Fiell (Taschen, London, 2003)